replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 # Patching with Kustomize

-Kustomize lets you make last-mile patches to an application outside of the options available in the Replicated admin console Configuration page.
+Kustomize lets you make customization patches to an application outside of the options available in the Replicated admin console Configuration page.
+These patches overlay the application resource files and can persist after release updates.
+For example, you can customize the number of replicas that you want to continually use in your environment or specify what `nodeSelectors` to use for a deployment.

 For more information, see the [Kustomize website](https://kustomize.io).